School Handbook

 - Do not stop in the middle of the driving lanes.

-- Cars entering the parking lot before 8:15am must park to allow for busses to enter the lot.
+- Cars entering the parking lot before 8:00am must park to allow for buses to enter the lot.

 - Parents should not walk along or through the sidewalks in the bus-loading zone while busses are loading.